libavg/libavg/sphinxdoc/events.rst

         Generated when a key is pressed or released.

-        .. py:attribute:: scancode
+        .. py:attribute:: keyname

-            A value that represents the physical position of the key on the keyboard.
-            Independent of the keyboard language/layout.
+            The name of the key according to the current keyboard layout.
+This can be a character like "a" or a word like "Up" for the up arrow key.
 Read-only.

-        .. py:attribute:: keycode

-            The keycode of the key according to the current keyboard layout.
-Read-only.

-        .. py:attribute:: keystring
+        .. py:attribute:: text

-            A character or word describing the key pressed.
-Read-only.
+            The text that the key represents, if any.
+Handles shifted (i.e., uppercase) characters and dead key combinations (i.e., "á" if "'" and "a" are pressed in succession).

         .. py:attribute:: modifiers